 -

-Spoon a little bit of the dark chocolate into a piping bag, and spread the rest over the hardened bark.
+Spoon a little of the melted dark chocolate into a piping bag, and spread the rest over the hardened bark.

 -

 Spoon all of the white chocolate into a piping bag.
-While the final layer of chocolate is still warm, start creating ghosts by piping circles of white chocolate.
-Using a pointy object like a toothpick or a metal skewer, draw one end of each circle out to create a tail.
+While the final layer of chocolate is still warm, pipe circles of white chocolate to form ghosts.
+Using a toothpick or metal skewer, drag one end of each circle out to create a tail.

 -

-Using the dark chocolate in the piping bag, add eyes and mouths.
+Using the dark chocolate in the piping bag, pipe eyes and mouths onto the ghosts.

 -